Skip to content

 • Output: a vector \(x \in \mathbb{F}^n\) that best maximizes \(f\).

-The paper shows that for the problem of Optimal Polynomial Intersection (OPI), a special case of the the max-LINSAT, the algorithm can reach a better approximation ratio than any known polynomial time classical algoritm.
+The paper shows that for the problem of Optimal Polynomial Intersection (OPI)—a special case of the the max-LINSAT—the algorithm can reach a better approximation ratio than any known polynomial time classical algorithm.

-We will demonstrate the algorithm in the setting of max-XORSAT, which is another special case of max-LINSAT, but is different from the OPI problem.
-Although in the setting of max-XORSAT a quantum advantage haven't been showed in the paper, it will be simpler for demonstration.
+We demonstrate the algorithm in the setting of max-XORSAT, which is another special case of max-LINSAT, and is different from the OPI problem.
+Even though the paper does not show a quantum advantage with max-XORSAT, it is simpler to demonstrate.

 • Input: A matrix \(B \in \mathbb{F}_2^{m \times n}\) and a vector \(v \in \mathbb{F}_2^m\) with \(m > n\).